KirkMunro/ScsmMpcPx/README.md

 Note that these commands require that you have the PowerShellGet module installed on the system where they are invoked.

+TODO: COMING SOON (once this module is stable -- it is experimental right now; the commands below do not work at the moment)

 ```powershell
 # If you don’t have ScsmMpcPx installed already and you want to install it for all